MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 ### Loading Files from the Web

-If you are requesting text/csv files from the web and also promoting headers, and you’re retrieving enough files that you need to be concerned with potential throttling, you should consider wrapping your Web.Contents call with Binary.Buffer().
+If you're requesting text/csv files from the web and also promoting headers, and you’re retrieving enough files that you need to be concerned with potential throttling, you should consider wrapping your `Web.Contents` call with `Binary.Buffer()`.
 In this case, buffering the file before promoting headers will cause the file to only be requested once.

 ### Unstructured text being interpreted as structured

 In rare cases, a document that has similar comma numbers across paragraphs might be interpreted to be a CSV.
-If this happens, edit the **Source** step in the Query Editor, and select **Text** instead of **CSV** in the **Open File As** dropdown select.
+If this issue happens, edit the **Source** step in the Query Editor, and select **Text** instead of **CSV** in the **Open File As** dropdown select.